Stop This Lawn Destroyer From Marching Onto Your Georgia Lawn

 Armyworm Identification and Behavior

 Fall armyworms receive their name because they are often seen “marching” across golf courses, athletic fields, cornfields, and business and residential lawns.
 They can be found in every state, including right here in Georgia, where they usually appear in late August.
 Adult armyworms are dark grey with wings that contain light and dark splotches.
 They can easily be identified by the inverted “Y” marking on its face.
 Their larvae vary in color from dark greenish-brown to black.
-There have long, white, orange, and dark brown stripes along the length of their abdomen on each side.
+They have long, white, orange, and dark brown stripes along the length of their abdomen on each side.
 While they are especially attracted to fields of late-maturing corn, the mature armyworms will lay their eggs on any leaf blade of grass, fence, wall, storage, shed, and most damaging, your lawn.
 These hundred of eggs are laid in clumps of off-white clusters.
 When temperatures are warm, the eggs will hatch in five to 10 days.

 Once hatched, larvae stay close to their web-like nests within the grass.
-Here they will feed on low-growing turf.
-Later in the season, they become mobile and start to climb up grass and other plants in searching for food.
+Here, they will feed on low-growing turf.
+Later in the season, they become mobile and start to climb up grass and other plants in search of food.
 While their favorite food is corn, the larvae or armyworms will feast on anything.
 They will munch on grasses such as Bermuda, St. Augustine, centipede, zoysia, and crops, including peanuts, corn, lettuce, cabbage, and soybeans.
 Because these sneaky devils do most of their damage at night, you will probably never know they are there until you see brown patches of lawn that grow bigger by the day.
 Other signs you may notice include:

 Symptoms/Signs of Armyworm Damage